 Estrogen levels are elevated, increasing risk of endometrial hyperplasia and, eventually, endometrial cancer.

-Androgen levels are often elevated, increasing the risk of metabolic syndrome and causing hirsutism.
+Androgen levels are often elevated, increasing the risk of metabolic syndrome Metabolic Syndrome Metabolic syndrome is characterized by a large waist circumference (due to excess abdominal fat), hypertension, abnormal fasting plasma glucose or insulin resistance, and dyslipidemia.
+Causes... read more and causing hirsutism Hirsutism and Hypertrichosis Hirsutism is the excessive growth of thick or dark hair in women in locations that are more typical of male hair growth patterns (eg, mustache, beard, central chest, shoulders, lower abdomen... read more .
 Hyperinsulinemia due to insulin resistance may be present and may contribute to increased ovarian production of androgens.
-Over the long term, androgen excess increases the risk of cardiovascular disorders, including hypertension.
+Over the long term, androgen excess increases the risk of cardiovascular disorders, including hypertension and hyperlipidemia.
 Risk of androgen excess and its complications may be just as high in women who are not overweight as in those who are.

-Symptoms typically begin during puberty and worsen with time.
+Symptoms of polycystic ovary syndrome typically begin during puberty and worsen with time.
 Premature adrenarche, characterized by excess dehydroepiandrosterone sulfate (DHEAS) and often early growth of axillary hair, body odor, and microcomedonal acne, is common.

-Typical symptoms include mild obesity, slight hirsutism, and irregular menses or amenorrhea.
+Typical symptoms include mild obesity, slight hirsutism, and irregular menses, oligomenorrhea, or amenorrhea Amenorrhea Amenorrhea (the absence of menstruation) can be primary or secondary.
+Primary amenorrhea is failure of menses to occur by age 15 years in patients with normal growth and secondary sexual characteristics... read more .
 However, in up to half of women with PCOS, weight is normal, and some women are underweight.
-Body hair may grow in a male pattern (eg, on the upper lip and chin, around the nipples, and along the linea alba of the lower abdomen).
-Some women have other signs of virilization, such as acne and temporal balding.
+Body hair may grow in a male pattern (eg, on the upper lip, chin, back, thumbs, and toes; around the nipples; and along the linea alba of the lower abdomen).
+Some women have other signs of virilization, such as acne and temporal hair thinning.

 Areas of thickened, darkened skin (acanthosis nigricans) may appear in the axillae, on the nape of the neck, in skinfolds, and on knuckles and/or elbows; the cause is high insulin levels due to insulin resistance.

-Ovulatory dysfunction is usually present at puberty, resulting in primary amenorrhea; thus, this syndrome is unlikely if regular menses occurred for a time after menarche.
+Ovulatory dysfunction is usually present at puberty, resulting in primary amenorrhea; thus, polycystic ovary syndrome is unlikely if regular menses occurred for a time after menarche.

 The diagnosis requires at least 2 of the following 3 criteria: